-The manager concedes the Red Devils are likely to face a stern test when they travel to Ukraine and says he will be fielding a strong starting lineup.Manchester United manager David Moyes has warned his side is in for a tough night when it faces Shakhtar Donetsk in Wednesday's Champions League group game.
+The Scot concedes the Red Devils are likely to face a stern test when they travel to Ukraine and says he will be fielding a strong starting line-up

-The Red Devils travel to Ukraine on the back of two consecutive Premier League defeats following West Brom’s 2-1 win at Old Trafford on Saturday – the club's worst start to a campaign for 24 years.
+The Red Devils travel to Ukraine on the back of two consecutive Premier League defeats following West Brom’s 2-1 win at Old Trafford on Saturday – their worst start to a campaign for 24 years.

-Despite United winning its first Group A game 4-2 against Bayer Leverkusen, Moyes believes qualification will be harder than expected and says he will field a very competitive side at the Donbass Arena.
+Despite winning their first Group A game 4-2 against Bayer Leverkusen, Moyes believes qualification will be harder than expected and says he will field a very competitive side at the Donbass Arena.

-United failed to progress from its group two seasons ago, and Moyes wants to ensure nothing is taken for granted this time round.
+United failed to progress from their group two seasons ago, and Moyes wants to ensure nothing is taken for granted this time round.

 Meanwhile, midfielder Anderson has offered his support to the manager, but concedes the club should be doing better this season.